exyte/Macaw/README.md

 Over one thousand users already utilize Macaw in their applications.
 We would like to prepare the list of top use cases.
 Please share your story with us at info@exyte.com and we will thank you with Macaw stickers!

-Follow Macaw on [twitter](https://twitter.com/MacawFramework) and [Instagram](https://www.instagram.com/macaw.framework/)

 <img src="https://i.imgur.com/m0pBChS.jpg" height="200">

 ## Change Log

 You can find list of all changes by version in the [Change Log](https://github.com/exyte/Macaw/wiki/Change-Log)

-## Author

-This project is maintained by [exyte](http://www.exyte.com).
-We design and build mobile and VR/AR applications.

 ## License